Mutrux Firm Injury Lawyers

 When you trust Mutrux Firm Injury Lawyers, you benefit from a team that covers all upfront costs, negotiates assertively with insurers, and is prepared to take your case to court if needed.
 We proudly serve clients in St. Louis City, St. Louis County, and neighboring Missouri and Illinois municipalities.
 Contact us today for a free case evaluation and let us fight for the compensation you deserve.

-The Mutrux Firm Injury Lawyers Handle All Premises Liability Cases in St. Louis.
+The Mutrux Firm Injury Lawyers Handle All Premises Liability Cases in St. Louis, MO

 The Mutrux Firm Injury Lawyers are ready and able to help our clients who have been the victim of any premises liability matters.
 We have represented clients in the following types of cases: